 Three recommendations from our team at PFC to maximize your startup’s chances at success during the COVID-19 pandemic:

-● Sell a product or service that fits into your customer’s current lifestyle.
+●Sell a product or service that fits into your customer’s current lifestyle.

 It is imperative that you tailor your product to specifically target the needs of your customers who are living amid a pandemic.
-Selling expandable luxury-goods for example have shrunk with big names in the industry closing down (Fallon, 2020).
+Selling expandable luxury goods for example has shrunk with big names in the industry closing down (Fallon, 2020).
 On the other hand, pet adoptions soared in the UK by 700% as people sought companionship (Fallon, 2020).
 Therefore, when creating something brand new, check out its dispensability, relevance, and urgency, meaning that someone would be able to use it in the COVID-19 world we are living in.

 ● Develop a recession-proof plan for your business

 Once an idea transpires of what you want to do, create a clear checklist for starting a business.
 Start small with a budget so as not to get intimidated by all the planning and the costs involved (Rhyu, 2020).
 Write out a plan that includes a keen understanding of the current financial situation in your targeted market and know your audience.
 It would be futile to overspend your proper money on an unsubstantiated concept.
 Research the market in order to offer products or services that suit the market and the customers’ needs.
 Eventually, finetune and refine the concept until it is complete before bringing it to light.

 ● Take a step into the digital world